AdobeDocs/adobeio-console/faq.md

 XD plugins are currently only available to create as personal projects.
 This feature will be available to enterprise organizations soon.
 To begin building an XD plugin, visit the [plugins overview](plugins.md).

-Quickly navigate between personal projects and your organization’s projects through the “org switcher” in the top-right corner of the console.
+Quickly navigate between personal projects and your organization’s projects through the “org switcher” in the top-right corner of Console.
 For a walk through of Console UI elements, see the [getting started guide](getting-started.md).

 ### Why can't I add Adobe I/O Runtime to my project?